 Funding is disbursed monthly based on cash flows developed as part of the annual planning process.

 Each sub-agreement holder must provide the required activity and financial reports on the prescribed schedule.
-These individual reports are rolled up into a single report and forwarded to the Funder by MKO ASETS.
+These individual reports are rolled up into a single report and forwarded to the Funder by MKO ISET.

-Once the funder reviews and accepts the report, funding is released by Funder to MKO ASETS and then MKO ASETS to the applicant.
+Once the funder reviews and accepts the report, funding is released by Funder to MKO ISET and then MKO ISET to the applicant.

 (Note: only actual expenditures reported are reimbursed.
 The advance will be less surplus from the previous month).

-The Contribution Agreement outlines specific audit criteria developed for the ASETS by Funders.
-MKO ASETS integrates all of the applicant audits into one consolidated audit.
+The Contribution Agreement outlines specific audit criteria developed for the ISET by Funders.
+MKO ISET integrates all of the applicant audits into one consolidated audit.

 Other Funding Facts: